 A Progressive Vision for Massachusetts

-The political issues I care most about aren't easily distilled into simple topics as they are multidisciplinary, nuanced, cross-cutting concerns.
-These include equity, excellence in education, environmental sustainability, public health, transportation and smart growth land use.
+The political issues I care most about aren't easily distilled into simple topics; they are multidisciplinary, nuanced, cross-cutting concerns.
+These include equity, excellence in education, transportation, environmental sustainability, public health, and smart growth land use.

 Click on the topics below for more information.

 As a former public school parent and a product of the Lexington public schools, I know what good public education can do for a child.
 But I also know that the great public education that my children and many other Massachusetts children have experienced is not available to all children in our Commonwealth.
-There are shocking disparities in educational opportunities across our state and I am committed to fighting against these inequities.
+There are shocking disparities in educational opportunities across our state and I am committed to addressing these inequities at the source.

-As a State Representative, I place a high priority on investment in our public schools is among my highest priority.
-We need to ensure that no child has less educational opportunity because of where they live, and every child across the Commonwealth has access to a great education and the life-changing empowerment that it brings.
+As State Representative, investing in our public schools is among my highest priority.
+We need to ensure that no child has less educational opportunity because of where they live, and every child across the Commonwealth has access to the life-changing empowerment that a great education brings.

 Because the ability to support educational services through local property tax varies greatly across our cities and towns, it is critical for us to fix the formula for determining the local education funding that comes from the State.
 I will continue to advocate for fairer Chapter 70 allocations (the law that calculates state education funding) that will increase total funding and produce fairer distribution formulas.

 Equal access to educational opportunity also means free all-day kindergarten, especially for lower-income families.
 Most communities in Massachusetts now offer the important early education benefit of all-day kindergarten, but many charge tuition.
 We must restore the state’s kindergarten grant funding program, which was cut from the budget in FY2017 so that all of our children can experience the benefits of an all-day kindergarten program.